Eat-Sleep-Nintendo-Repeat/API/Socket Documentation.md

     socket.emit("join", {EventGroup: "system"})
 })
 ```
-You will not get a response from the Server that tells you if it worked or not.

 ## How to leave a Event Group?
 Just emit a "leave" Event and add the Event Group you want to leave as a String in the body.
 Based on the client you are using it can look like this: